bryanjiang117/FOMO/README.md

 # Team-6

 We are building a real-time social app for students and young adults to stay connected with their friends and make their busy days just a little bit more fun.

+## Installation
+Git Clone and create a secrets.properties file under FOMO folder with the appropriate API keys

 ## Members
 Alan Chung - hw2chung@uwaterloo.ca
 Bryan Jiang - b3jiang@uwaterloo.ca